Short Haul Exemption: Ultimate Guide

 To qualify for the hours of service (HOS) short-haul exemption, a commercial driver must meet the following criteria:

-- The driver must keep accurate records of duty status (RODS) to document compliance with the short-haul exemption.
+• The driver must keep accurate time records rather than a record of duty status (RODS) to document compliance with the short-haul exemption.

 As long as a driver meets each of those conditions, they can use the 150 air mile exemption.